USS Enterprise (1799)

 USS Enterprise was a schooner, built by Henry Spencer at Baltimore, Maryland, in 1799 for the United States Navy.
 Her first commander thought that she was too lightly built and that her quarters, in particular, should be bulletproofed.
-Enterprise was overhauled and rebuilt several times, effectively changing from a twelve-gun schooner to a fourteen-gun topsail schooner and eventually to a brig.
+Enterprise was overhauled and rebuilt several times, effectively changing from a twelve-gun schooner to a fourteen-gun topsail schooner and eventually to a sixteen-gun brig.
 Enterprise saw action in the Caribbean, the Mediterranean, and the Caribbean again, capturing numerous prizes.
 She wrecked in July 1823.

 First Caribbean tour

 Lieutenant John Shaw was commissioned as the first captain of Enterprise.
 On 17 December 1799, during the Quasi-War with France, Enterprise departed the Delaware Capes for the Caribbean to protect United States merchantmen from the depredations of French privateers.
 On 23 January she recaptured the American schooner Victory, captured 5 days earlier by the privateer Sun.
 The next day she recaptured another ship, the brig Androscoggin, captured 6 days earlier by the privateer La Union.
 She left Curacao around the end of January 1800 and on 3 February received orders from Commodore Thomas Truxtun to sail home with dispatches.